Rise-Vision/rise-data-toggle/README.md

     console.log(event.detail.value ? 'on' : 'off'); // prints 'on' or 'off' depending on the new component's boolean value.
   });
 ```

+### Logging

+The component is a very simple one, and logs no events to BQ.

 ## Built With
 - [Polymer 3](https://www.polymer-project.org/)